stephwon/Applied_Bioinformatics_BMMB852/README.md

 * `Wk2` contains week 2 assignment in `.txt` and `.md` files.
 The assigment was to demonstrate data analysis using UNIX command lines and produce results.
 The GFF file used was from `https://ftp.ensembl.org/pub/current_gff3/coturnix_japonica/`

 * `Wk3` directory has `Wk3_Assignment_StephanieWon.md`, images, and GFF files using IGV interface and terminal.
 Note `CDS.gff` (150 MB) is compressed into zip file due to GitHub file size limit.

+* `Wk4` contains scripts for the assignment. `wk4_part2.sh` is script for the Sequence Ontology section.
+The `sequence_ontology` directory contains the TXT file of the `pseudogene` feature report.